csml-cam/csml-cam.github.io/reading_group.md

 {% endcapture %}{% include details.html %}
 <br/>

-In this term, we are following the "Applied Stochastic Differential Equations" book by Särkkä and Solin.
+In this term, we followed the "Applied Stochastic Differential Equations" book by Särkkä and Solin.

 {% capture details %}
 {% endcapture %}